South Australian Consolidated Acts (1) Where—

 person whose pecuniary interests, or whose rights or obligations at law or in

-relationship of father and child exists between those persons,
+whether such relationship exists between those persons,

 is proved to the satisfaction of the Court that the relationship exists, the

-Court may make a declaration of paternity.
+Court may make such a declaration.

 (2) A declaration may